Michotastico/SerBear/README.md

 # Ser-Bear

-Ser-bear is a Python synchronous web server framework built to learn how frameworks like Flask works, and how it can grow to become something like Django.
+Ser-bear is a Python synchronous web server framework built to learn how frameworks like Flask work, and how it can grow to become something like Django.

-It use WSGI to work, in the `requirements.pip` it came with `Gunicorn` to be able to run.
+It uses WSGI to work (the `requirements.pip` comes with `Gunicorn` to be able to run).

 ## How to use it